SpockBauru/CSG_Terrain/README.md

 Contributions to make the code simpler, more readable and bugfixes are welcomed.
 Optimizations must be easy to understand even for beginner/intermediate users, example: Advanced features like compute shaders would greatly benefit the plugin speed, but will be kept out of the code in order to keep it accessible.

+## Acknowledgements
+A big thank you to [@fire](https://github.com/fire) for overhauling Godot's CSG System.
+Without it, this plugin would not be possible.

 ## Ending notes
 This tool was entirely made in my free time.
 If you want to support me, please make an awesome asset and publish for free to the community!